 The Catalyzing Entrepreneurship and Economic Development (CEED) Initiative works with UM students and faculty to build actionable partnerships with Mississippi communities.
 These partnerships will increase entrepreneurship and promote economic development in rural Mississippi communities.
 The CEED Initiative is funded with generous support from the Robert M. Hearin Support Foundation.

-CEED in local news:
+CEED in statewide and regional news:

 News Mississippi (Jackson, MS)

 February 2021.
 2021 Mississippi Entrepreneurship Forum Set for April 13-14.

 February 2021: Small Business Development Center Puts Interns to Work.